-Portable fume extraction units: The two most common types of portable units are high-volume low-vacuum systems and high-vacuum low-volume systems.
-High-volume low-vacuum systems use large diameter ducts or hoses that provide for larger capture distances.
-High-vacuum low-volume systems tend to be more portable but they use smaller hoses, and as a consequence, the capture distance is generally smaller.
+The two most common types of portable units are high-volume, low-vacuum systems and high-vacuum, low-volume systems.
+High-volume, low-vacuum systems use large diameter ducts or hoses that provide for larger capture distances.
+High-vacuum, low-volume systems tend to be more portable but they use smaller hoses; as a consequence, the capture distance is generally smaller.
 Also, if equipped with a filtering system, the smaller units tend to have lower fume loading capacities.
-Using portable fume extractors require the welder to make frequent adjustments to the hood placement.
+A welder using portable fume extractors must frequently adjust the hood placement.
 Also, long runs of flexible ducts may be needed (causing more airflow loss) unless the unit is equipped with an air cleaner.

-Advantages of portable fume extraction units include:
+Advantages of portable fume extraction units include the following:

-- Portable units are available in different sizes.
-Mobility is increased with smaller units. - Setup cost is relatively low compared to fixed systems.
+•Portable units are available in different sizes.
+Mobility is increased with smaller units.

+•Setup cost is relatively low compared to fixed systems.